Chris-Sharpe/quiz/quiz.md

 1. How many teeth does a full grown adult dog have?
 22, 32, 42, or 52?
 1. What breed of dog is Snoopy?
 1. What breed of dog is Scooby Doo?
-1. In Oliver Twist, what is the name of Bill Sykes dog?
+1. In Oliver Twist, what is the name of Bill Sykes' dog?

 ## Round 7, Animals: